duncangrubbs/ozzzy/README.md

 1. Lightweight -- _Keep it small, why not?_
 2. Easy to Use -- _Simple, straightforward, well-documented functions_
 3. Zero Dependencies -- _Outside of the test suite, there are no dependencies, so you can get up and running fast in any project_
-4. Framework Agnostic -- _Since this is written in vanilla JS, there is no required framework_
+4. Framework Agnostic -- _Works with any framework, yay for Vanilla JS!_

 ## 🔨 Codebase
 - The codebase is made up of a few core classes, plus a file to store constants.
-  - `FetchService.js` -- Core class that almost all API requests should pass through
+  - `API.js` -- Core class that almost all API requests should pass through
     - `GET`, `POST`, `PUT`, `DELETE` functions that take a URL, optional data, and an optional auth flag that specifies whether or not to pass along the locally persisted token
   - `AuthService.js` -- All authentication related functionality is here
     - `loggedIn`, `isAdmin`, `logout`, functions handle parsing and removing locally persisted tokens